P102 (E) Rev. 16

 Once the election has been accepted, the order or agreement is subject to the tax rules that apply after April 1997.
 The election cannot be revoked.

-A separate form must be completed for each order or agreement.
+A separate form must be sent for each order or agreement.

 Under court orders and written agreements made after April 1997, any support amount that is not identified in the order or agreement as being solely for the support of the recipient is considered to be child support.
 These amounts are not deductible by the payer and do not have to be included in income by the recipient.